TimCannady/BurningMan_Art_Guide/README.md

 5) React handles HTML structure and DOM interaction

 I chose React because I liked that it was modular and not too large of an undertaking.
 I also like that it combines most of the front-end behavior into single components, as opposed to having code spread across multiple files (html, css, js).
+I chose Nokogiri because I think scraping is really powerful in the absence of an API.

+Beyond learning these technologies in general, some specific things I learned included:
+* React: passing props and state between a multi-branched tree
+* React: using OOJS
+* React: using Ajax
+* Ajax: using Ajax in a new way, accompanied with JS promises

+I also enjoyed learning "how it all comes together."
+How to use multiple technologies (and languages) in a real-world app.

-The challenge I faced had to do with connecting the front-end to the back-end.
+The challenges I faced had to do with connecting the front-end to the back-end.
 I had to go from Ruby to JavaScript to Ruby and back.
 And via asynchronous requests, which I'm comfortable with but was using a new technique with.
 I'm also somewhat new to JavaScript in general, so keeping everything object-oriended was a fun challenge as well.

-I chose Nokogiri because I think scraping is really powerful in the absence of an API.

 I'd use React again.
 It requires a little more setup than just doing things with jQuery, so it might make the most sense for exceptionally-light projects.
 But beyond that, I think it's a great technology.

-Beyond learning React, Nokogiri, Capybara and Rails, I also really just learned "how it all comes together."
-How to use multiple technologies, and languages, in a functioning app.

 ## Invitation